replit/replit-vscode/README.md

 # Filewatching

-Currently the extension does not watch the repl's filesystem, so if you, or a multiplayer collaborator, are making changes in the shell or in the repl, you won't see them propagate in VSCode.
+Currently the extension does not watch the repl's filesystem, so if you, or a multiplayer collaborator, are making changes on Repl.it or programatically (via shell or a running program), you won't see them propagate in VSCode in real-time.
 You can hit the refresh button in the filetree and the workspace should pick up the changes.

 # Development